 - Enterprise store (5,000+ products, 50,000+ orders, Shopify Plus, Shopify Markets): consider a paid migration service.
 If you do go DIY, plan one to two weeks with a dedicated freeze window.

-Alongside the time estimate, here is how each data type maps to its migration tool.
+Here is how each data type maps to its tool.
 Use this as a cheat sheet when sequencing the work:

-- Customers go through WooCommerce’s built-in CSV Importer (the Shopify customer export needs column renaming).
+- Customers go through a CSV formatted to WooCommerce’s column names (the Shopify export needs renaming).

 - Orders go through an order importer plugin (Shopify order CSV, batched by month for large stores).

-- Reviews go through your WooCommerce review plugin’s CSV import (Judge.me, Loox, and Yotpo all have WooCommerce-compatible exports).
+- Reviews go through your WooCommerce review plugin’s CSV import (Judge.me, Loox, and Yotpo all have compatible exports).

-- Images ride along with Product Importer Deluxe, which downloads them from the Shopify URLs during product import.
+- Images ride along with the product import, downloaded from the Shopify URLs into your media library.

 - Redirects go through AIOSEO’s redirect manager or the Redirection plugin (CSV upload of old to new URL pairs).